 Do you live in a studio or flat with a shared living and dining room?
 Room dividers are one of the most valued tricks of the trade when styling a small apartment, and is a simple trick that helps define two areas without having to construct an entirely new wall.
 You don’t need to opt for traditional design like a screen door – racks with open shelving can create the effect whilst offering ample space to store books, finishing touches and other belongings.

-Get the look: M multi rack
+Featured: M multi rack

 Looking for a little more textural interest?
 A floor lamp made with organically shaped branches (like this piece from our natural lighting collection) is a versatile addition for small space living.
 Natural materials like wood can make it feel like you’re welcoming the outdoors in, and can instantly imbue warmth into your space.
 We especially love how these branches look when they’re illuminated, as they cast alluring patterns on your walls and floor to enhance the look of a cosy atmosphere.

-Get the look: Natural lighting floor lamp (in store only)
+Featured: Natural lighting floor lamp